leighajarett/bigquery-guide.github.io/pages/2_bigquery_internals/storage_internals.md

 <a href="https://cloud.google.com/bigquery/docs/clustered-tables" class="button">Working with Clustered Tables (docs)</a>
+<a href="https://codelabs.developers.google.com/codelabs/gcp-bq-partitioning-and-clustering#0" class="button">Partitioning & Clustering (Tutorial)</a>

-For details on how you should make decisions for partitions and clusters, check out the [storage optimization]() section!
+For details on how you should make decisions for partitions and clusters, check out the [storage optimization](/internals/storage_optimization/) section!